Act Now, Fight Back, Fight Trump!

 General Admission: FREE

-Photo Credit: Mathias WasikParticipants Include: Jesselito Bie (STEAMROLLER), Rotimi Agbabiaka (SF Mime Troupe), Sarah Bush (Sarah Bush Dance Project) and Joe Landini (SAFEhouse for the Arts).
+Photo Credit: Mathias WasikParticipants Include: Jesselito Bie (STEAMROLLER), Rotimi Agbabiaka (SF Mime Troupe), Sarah Bush (Sarah Bush Dance Project), Joe Landini (SAFEhouse for the Arts), and Alex U. Inn (Carmen Alex Morrison).
 Moderator: Virgie Tovar

 Panelists discuss the impact of the Trump administration as it pertains to the LGBT community(ies)—in particular vis-à-vis the subjects of trans civil rights, gay marriage, health care and immigration.
 What are the immediate threats, how can the queer community respond, and what is the role of the artist in shining a torch on these issues and galvanizing the community?